 - H. Write an essay describing the key requirements for developing and defending a research study. - I. Present a speech describing and defending the student's thesis. - J. Prepare a written summary of the primary concerns addressed by the Institutional Review Board. - K. Describe the College of Education Conceptual Model and discuss the integration of a biblical foundation and Christian worldview as related to a whole person education and as it applies to educational issues.

 IV.
 TEXTBOOKS AND OTHER LEARNING RESOURCES

-- A. Required Materials - Textbooks
+- A. Required Materials Assigned by Professor based on topic of thesis

+- 1. Textbooks

+- None

-2. Other
+- 2. Other None

-- B. Optional Materials - 1.
-Textbooks
+- B. Optional Materials

+- 1. Textbooks

+- None

-2. Other
+- 2. Other None

 V. POLICIES AND PROCEDURES